Ernest Perron: Private secretary to the Shah: Iran's second most powerful man

+Death

+Perron died in 1961 in Zürich.

+Legacy

-After the Islamic Revolution in 1979, a best-selling book was published by the new regime, Ernest Perron, the Husband of the Shah of Iran by Mohammad Pourkian, alleging a homosexual relationship between the Shah and Perron, which remains the official interpretation in the Islamic Republic right down to this time.
+After the Islamic Revolution, a best-selling book was published by the new regime, Ernest Perron, the Husband of the Shah of Iran by Mohammad Pourkian, alleging a homosexual relationship between the Shah and Perron, which remains the official interpretation in the Islamic Republic.
 The American psychologist Marvin Zonis wrote that the Pourkian's book is long on assertions and short on evidence of a homosexual relationship between the two men.
-Zonis argued against the theory of Perron having a homosexual relationship with the Shah, noting that all of the Shah's courtiers denied that Perron was the Shah's lover whom they all describe as a womanizer, and maintained that the strong-willed Reza Khan, who was very homophobic, would not have allowed Perron to move into the Marble Palace in 1936 if he believed Perron was his son's lover.
+Zonis argued against the theory of Perron having a homosexual relationship with the Shah, noting that all of the Shah's courtiers denied that Perron was the Shah's lover whom they all describe as a womanizer, and maintained that the strong-willed Reza Shah, who was very homophobic, would not have allowed Perron to move into the Marble Palace in 1936 if he believed Perron was his son's lover.

 One courtier recalled Perron as "a warm man, completely devoted to the Shah.
 He was grateful for the life-style which the Shah provided him and tried to repay his friend with advice and service.
 But the Shah was never intimate with him nor would he allow Perron to intrigue in court matters."
-One of Mohammad Reza's mistresses stated: "Perron was used by the Shah to carry his wishes to members of the court, he had no sexual relationship to the Shah whatsoever".
+One of Mohammad Reza Shah's mistresses stated: "Perron was used by the Shah to carry his wishes to members of the court, he had no sexual relationship to the Shah whatsoever".
 Zonis wrote: "No one who was a member of court circles in the period of Perron's involvement supports the rumors of a homosexual tie between the Shah and his Swiss friend...Whether or no manifest sexuality was a part of their relation, there clearly was an extraordinary close bond between the two.
 That bond, as measured by its intensity and duration, suggests how significant Perron was for the Shah".
 The Iranian-American historian Abbas Milani argued Perron was Mohammad Reza's "self-object", a person somebody chooses to act as an extension of their personality and to booster their self-esteem.
-Milani argued that, given the way that the macho Reza Khan had often attacked his son for a lack of manliness and said he wanted his son to have a "manly education", for the heterosexual Mohammad Reza having an effeminate man like Perron around eased his doubts about his own masculinity.
+Milani argued that, given the way that the macho Reza Shah had often attacked his son for a lack of manliness and said he wanted his son to have a "manly education", for the heterosexual Mohammad Reza having an effeminate man like Perron around eased his doubts about his own masculinity.